 The Index, a data-driven, comprehensive assessment of economic freedom in countries on every continent, is about more than just country rankings.
 It is an exploration into the sources of enduring economic dynamism and how they relate to each other in ensuring opportunities for the greatest number of people.

 The 2016 Index, our 22nd edition, once again provides ample evidence of the benefits of economic freedom, both to individuals and to societies.
 People in economically free societies have better jobs and are less likely to live in poverty.
 They live longer and have healthier lives.
 They enjoy greater political freedom and can better defend their human rights.
 Economic freedom is a critical element of life that transcends the market, opening the gates of greater well-being to ever more people around the world.

-In addition to its country analysis and rankings, the 2015 Index contains three informative chapters that explore topics of particular relevance to today’s policy debates.
+In addition to its country analyses, the 2016 Index contains three informative chapters that explore topics of particular relevance to today’s policy debates.

 Jim DeMint, President